ramp-eu/FIREFIT/gcn/docs/getting-started.md

 ]
 ```

 One can infer that the device configuration was successfully performed, having the camera device available with the `capture` and `configure` commands as well as the `configuration` attribute stating the current configuration of the device.
 The configured id `urn:ngsi-ld:Camera:001` is also confirmed.

+## Check devices defined by the IoT Agent

 Since the device was created at [Orion](https://fiware-orion.readthedocs.io/en/master/) through an intrinsic mechanism of [JSON IoT Agent](https://fiware-iotagent-json.readthedocs.io/en/latest/stepbystep/index.html), it is possible to query the Agent to validate that the same representation of the device is defined, note the distinct address to where the HTTP request is sent:

 ```http
 ### Devices defined at production service and manufacturer service-path